Chopsticks (film): Plot

 Nirma Sahastrabuddhe (Mithila Palkar), naive and unconfident, is a Mandarin translator who works at a travel agency.
 She wants to move up in her job, but her boss thinks she is too incompetent and hesitant for any job besides being a tour guide at Dharavi.
-One day she buys her own car, and is very excited about it.
+One day she buys her own car and is very excited about it.
 On the very same night, her car gets stolen.
 She reports the theft to cops, but they don't help her.
 She meets a newly arrested thief, who tells her that those useless police will never find her car.
 He also lets her know that she has to find the car within three days, or her car will either be transported out of the city or be taken apart for spare parts.
 He suggests that she visit a man called “Artist” for help, a legendary conman.

-She meets Artist (Abhay Deol) the next day, a conman who can break any locks, but who is also passionate about cooking.
+She meets Artist (Abhay Deol) the next day, a conman who can break any lock, but who is also passionate about cooking.
 Artist agrees to help her.
 Using his broad connections, he easily finds the whereabouts of the car.
-Nirma and Artist form a bond of comradeship, and Artist is charmed by Nirma’s naive nature.
+Nirma and Artist form a bond of comradeship, and Artist is charmed by Nirma's naive nature.
 Artist also teaches her an important life motto: there is always another option.

 Unfortunately, when Nirma and Artist arrive to collect her car, they find it has already been taken apart, leaving Nirma heartbroken.
 However, they later find out that the thief had lied to them and given them the wrong information.
 Nirma's car was not destroyed, but with a gangster called Faiyaz Bhai (Vijay Raaz).